-At the beginning of the year, you have a whole group of new people to learn about and get to know and oh so much evidence to gather!
+At the beginning of the year, you have a whole group of new people to learn about and get to know, and oh, so much evidence to gather!
 That’s why getting to know your students in those first days of school isn’t easy.

 Now, I don’t want you formally interrogating your students, but I want to encourage you to pick activities in the first couple of weeks that allow you to learn as much about your students as possible.

-In addition, I really hope you’ll take detailed notes in those first weeks because all those little pieces of information will help you not only learn about your students’ personal lives, but you’ll also learn how they like to learn, what types of activities they respond best to, and what types of responses from you (and others) they seem to appreciate most.
+In addition, I really hope you’ll take detailed notes in those first weeks because all those little pieces of information will help you not only learn about your students’ personal lives but you’ll also learn how they like to learn, what types of activities they respond best to, and what types of responses from you (and others) they seem to appreciate most.

 Learning about students is important and can help you pick a variety of activities and modify lessons throughout the year to appeal to your students’ strengths.

-The 3 activities we are sharing today were created with investigation in mind.
+The 3 activities we are sharing today were created with the investigation in mind.
 Each activity will help you gather a few pieces of important evidence that will give you a better overall picture of your students.